Power of Moms is here to help you become the person and mother you really want to be.

 In our opinion, “deliberate motherhood” means you really think about what you do as a mom.
 You really care about your family and want the best for them.
 Plus you want to learn and grow and develop yourself as a person through the experience of motherhood.
 You live life purposefully.
 You embrace what you uniquely bring to your family.

-What makes The Power of Moms different from other websites for mothers?
+What makes Power of Moms different from other websites for mothers?

 Our focus is on strengthening mothers as women and as people who have chosen to make motherhood a primary focus in their lives.
 Unlike most motherhood-related sites, we don’t talk about cooking, shopping, fashion, cleaning, decorating, or potty-training.
 Instead of focusing on how to look, what to buy and how to react to the problems that pop up in our lives as mothers, our website focuses on pro-active ideas that will help us BECOME who we really want to be as mothers and as women.

 We link as much of our content as possible to suggested ACTION.
 There are plenty of places on the Internet to get ideas and read wonderful articles.
 But our site couples ideas with concrete suggestions and challenges.
 Everything we offer has a “do” component.
-You’ll see that each essay includes a challenge at the end – something you can DO in response to whatever rang true to you in that essay.
-Each essay also includes a question to help you share further points that might strengthen what the article has to offer other mothers.
-Plus each of our programs offers scads of concrete ideas that can lead to life-changing actions and paradigm shifts.
+You’ll see that each post includes a challenge at the end – something you can DO in response to whatever rang true to you in that essay.
+Each post also includes a question to help you share further points that might strengthen what the article has to offer other mothers.
+Plus each of our programs offers scads of concrete ideas and step-by-step instructions that can lead to life-changing actions and paradigm shifts.

 Everything we teach on this website reflects our personal values and beliefs, but because we want all mothers to feel comfortable on this site (even if they are not exactly like us), we use a principle-based approach that focuses on asking the right questions and letting mothers figure out the right answers for their unique family circumstances.

-What are the basic beliefs that fuel The Power of Moms?
+What are the basic beliefs that fuel Power of Moms?

 We believe that motherhood is a valuable and valiant pursuit and that mothers need and deserve more support, appreciation and opportunities to learn from each other.
 We believe that mothers are precious and indispensable—we bring children into the world and strengthen societies by loving and nurturing our little ones.
 We are heroes to our children as we create homes of safety, warmth, and love—while throwing in some stern talks and tickle fights.